Understanding peacefulness through the world news: Methodology

 \subsection{Estimation framework}

 Traditionally, before modeling, researchers start by dividing the data into training data and test data.
-Training data are used to estimate and generate the models' parameters, and the test data are used to calculate the accuracy of the models.
-Because the test data are not taken into account to fit the model, they should be a reliable indicator of the models' predictive power on new data \cite{shanmugam1997introduction, hyndman2006another}.
+Training data are used to estimate the models' parameters, and the test data are used to calculate the predictive performance of the models.

-Considering that the socio-economic and political situation around the world is not stationary and more recent events are relevant for the prediction, we train our models using the rolling methodology \cite{hyndman2018forecasting}, widely used in business and finance (e.g., see \cite{zeller2013good}).
-The rolling methodology updates the training set by an add/drop process, while keeping it stable, and retrains the model before each k-months ahead predictions.
+Considering that the socio-political situation around the world is not stationary and more recent events are relevant for the prediction, we train our models using the rolling methodology \cite{hyndman2018forecasting}, widely used in business and finance \cite{zeller2013good}.
+The rolling methodology updates the training set by an add/drop process while keeping its length stable and retrains the model before each $k$-months-ahead prediction.

-The rolling training's set period of time for all models is half of our data, i.e., 72 months.
-First, we train the model to predict 6-months ahead GPI values.
-After the first training, one month is dropped from the beginning of the training set and another month is added to the end of the training set.
-Then, we perform the training again to predict the next 6-months ahead GPI values.
-We continue this rolling training's first in/first out process for all subsequent months, until we predict the last monthly value.
-This process ensures that the training set always covers the same amount of time and it is always updated with the most recent information.
+The rolling training's set period for all models is half of our data, i.e., 72 months.
+First, we train the model to predict from 1-month-ahead to 6-months-ahead GPI values.
+After the first training, one month is dropped from the beginning of the training set, and another month is added to the end of the training set.
+Then, we perform the training again to predict the next 1-month-ahead to 6-months-ahead GPI values.
+We continue this training process for all subsequent months until we predict the last monthly value.
+This process ensures that the training set covers the same amount of time and is continuously updated with the most recent information.

-In particular, we use the data from March 2008 to February 2014 (72 values) to train the model and predict the GPI values of March 2014 up to February 2015, the data from April 2008 to March 2014 (72 values) to train the model and predict the GPI values of May 2014 up to April 2015, and so on.
-We repeat this procedure until the last training, which includes data from March 2014 to February 2020 (72 values), to make only 1-month-ahead prediction of the GPI, corresponding to March 2020, the last value of the time series.
+In particular, we use data from March 2008 to February 2014 (72 values) to train the model and predict the GPI values of March 2014 up to August 2014, data from April 2008 to March 2014 (72 values) to train the model and predict the GPI values of April 2014 up to September 2014, and so on.
+We repeat this procedure until the last training, which includes data from March 2014 to February 2020 (72 values), to make a 1-month-ahead GPI prediction, corresponding to March 2020, the last value of the time series.